nicholaswmin/automap/README.md

 | 103   	| `{"i":2,"json":{"id":"103"}}` 	|

-Therefore if you need to access an individual flat directly from Redis, you can simply run:
+If you need to access an individual flat directly from Redis, you can simply run:

 ```